MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-adfs.md

   2. Follow [Create a web application in SharePoint Server](/sharepoint/administration/create-a-web-application) to create a new web application enabling HTTPS/SSL named SharePoint - OIDC on contoso.local.
   3. Open the SharePoint Central Administration site.
-  4. Open the web application you created, chose "Authentication Providers" in the Ribbon, click the link for the "Default" zone, and pick **contoso.local** as **Trusted Identity Provider**.
+  4. Open the web application you created, choose "Authentication Providers" in the Ribbon, click the link for the "Default" zone, and pick **contoso.local** as **Trusted Identity Provider**.

       :::image type="content" source="../media/authentication-providers-3.jpg" alt-text="Authentication Providers 3":::